Current Situation

 The cause of this crisis stems from a number of different factors:

 The situation is forecast to deteriorate further.
-The Bank of England doesn’t expect inflation to peak until Q4 2022, after exceeding 10%, largely due to the energy price increases.
+The Bank of England doesn't expect inflation to peak until Q4 2022, after exceeding 10%, largely due to energy price increases.
 Following a 54% energy price cap increase in April, Ofgem predicts an additional 40% increase in October, raising the average energy bill by £800 a year.
 Renewed pandemic lockdowns in China will continue to impact global supply chains, and agriculture markets will continue to be disrupted as Russia shows no signs of leaving Ukraine.

 Labour's four-point plan to tackle the cost-of-living crisis misses the mark

-VAT on domestic fuel bills is currently charged at 5%.
+Cut VAT on home energy bills: VAT on domestic fuel bills is currently charged at 5%.
 With the energy cap estimated to rise by a further 40% in October, the average household energy bill is forecast to reach £2,800 per year.
-A maximum average return of £140 is meagre in comparison to the £550 per household average provided by Sunak’s May 2022 proposal, which itself is not enough to compensate a £1,500 average increase throughout 2022.
+A maximum average return of £140 is meagre in comparison to the £550 per household average provided by Sunak's May 2022 proposal, which itself is not enough to compensate a £1,500 average increase throughout 2022.

-Insulation is an important long-term strategy being presented at a time that requires immediate short-term results.
+Reduce energy bills by insulating 19 million homes: Insulation is an important long-term strategy being presented at a time that requires immediate short-term results.
 Insulating homes will take years, and does not provide support to people who face ultimatums this winter between feeding their children or heating their homes.

-Cutting small business rates does not provide support to the majority of below-average income Britons who a) do not run small businesses; b) do not work for small businesses; and c) do not acquire energy or food from small businesses.
+Cut small business rates: Cutting small business rates does not provide support to the majority of below-average income Britons who do not run, work for, or acquire energy or food from small businesses.
 Similar to insulation, it is a worthwhile future reform, but not beneficial to those hit hardest by the cost-of-living crisis.

-This is stock, patriotic rhetoric that may generate support from traditional red-wall voters lost to the Tories during the 2019 election, but it does nothing to tackle the crisis at hand.
+Buy, make, and sell more in Britain: This is stock, patriotic rhetoric that may generate support from traditional red-wall voters lost to the Tories during the 2019 election, but it does nothing to tackle the crisis at hand.

 Proposed Next Steps